jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (j) an amount received under a cash value insurance contract
   - **payday** in subpart 3C and schedule 4, means the day on which an employer makes a PAYE income payment to an employee
   - **PAYE period** means or , as applicable
-  - **payment** , in sections 67 and 120U, has a corresponding meaning to paragraph (a) of the definition of pay in section YA 1 of the Income Tax Act 2007
+  - **payment** , in section 120U, and for the purposes of section 25G and schedule 6, table 1, row 18, has a corresponding meaning to paragraph (a) of the definition of pay in section YA 1 of the Income Tax Act 2007
   - **payroll software** is defined in section 23P for the purposes of that section and section 23F
   - **period of deferral** , in respect of deferrable tax, means the period that starts on the later of—and ends at the expiry of the day that, in relation to the deferrable tax, is the day of determination of final liability
     (a) the day on which the notice of an assessment of tax, to which a competent objection is made under Part 8 or in relation to which proceedings challenging the assessment are issued under Part 8A, is given to the taxpayer or the Commissioner; and